Columbia Island (Washington, D.C.): Completion of Columbia Island

 On July 13, just a month after the PWA was formed, the agency announced a $3 million grant to finish work on Columbia Island and other parts of the Arlington Memorial Bridge project.
 The CFA and NCPC met in November to decide how to proceed on Columbia Island, which had only one link to Virginia – and that led only to Arlington National Cemetery.
 On December 4, the agencies announced that PWA money would be used to construct bridges on the north and south ends of the island in anticipation of links with Lee Highway and a new highway the state of Virginia and Arlington County were discussing constructing in the south.
 (The southern bridge carrying the parkway became known as the Humpback Bridge because it had a slight rise in its center.)
 To connect to these bridges, completion of the roads on Columbia Island was also needed.
 These roads were staked out in January 1934, and the CFA and NCPC began discussing whether a new, large traffic circle should be added to the center of the island to replace the bottleneck that a simple cross-axis would be.
 The engineering and architectural design for the northern bridge was approved in October 1936.

 The CFA further discussed what to do with the Columbia Island great plaza in January 1935, but again could come to no decision.
 Without funds, little action other than bridge construction or marginal improvements could be made.
 Improved landscaping designs for the Boundary Channel Bridge were also submitted in January 1935, and approved in March 1936.
 Seven months later, the CFA began studying the design for the lighting scheme for the Arlington Memorial Bridge, Columbia Island, and Memorial Drive.

 Minor elements of Columbia Island were completed in the last years of the 1930s.
-A second northern bridge, designed to link with Lee Boulevard (now known as Arlington Boulevard) was approved in 1937.
+A second northern bridge, designed to link with Arlington Boulevard (then known as Lee Boulevard) was approved in 1937.
 The Joseph A. LaVezza & Sons construction company immediately began work on the $24,875 bridge.
 This new bridge, and (at last) the bridge over the Pennsylvania Railroad tracks were completed in July.
 Although the CFA continued to confer on plans concerning the great plaza as late as January 1938, no improvements were made.
 Memorial Avenue was completed in September 1938.